Purple (Violet) Parakeet (Complete Profile)

 From Where to Get a Purple Parakeet

-It is believed that the purple parakeet is one of the rarest variants of the parakeet family.
+Purple or violet parakeets are extremely rare, but you can purchase one from Parrotcrown for $50.
 Violet parakeets are typically hard to breed primarily because the birds tend to fall into other series of blues and greens rather than the traditional purple color.

 In addition to the difficulty of breeding parakeets with this specific color mutation, you may also notice that the health of these birds is adversely affected.